Duckzinho/Duckzinho/README.md

 - 👋 Hi, I’m @Duckzinho
 - 👀 I’m interested in progamming
 - 🌱 I’m currently learning Python
-- 📫 How to reach me @contatocomduck@gmail.com
+- 📫 How to reach me: contatocomduck@gmail.com

 - 👀 More About Me: